VH-Lab/NDI-matlab/docs/reference/+ndi/+session/mock.m.md

   Returns the unique reference string for the ndi.session.
   REFSTR is a combination of the REFERENCE property of NDI_SESSION_OBJ and the UNIQUE_REFERENCE property of NDI_SESSION_OBJ, joined with a '_'.

+Help for ndi.session.mock/unique_reference_string is inherited from superclass NDI.SESSION
 ```

 ---